 There are still issues regarding the Tez app.
 You can only use a Google account, as the app does not support G Suite accounts.
 The audio setup with the phone’s mic could not be calibrated either.
 This might affect the Cash Mode feature.

-One may wonder the plan of Google by introducing Tez.
+One may wonder about the plan of Google by introducing Tez.
 There are already UPI transactions, which come off for free of cost.
-Now, the company may aim at earning revenue for charging the businesses on the additional functionality.
+Now, the company may aim to earn revenue by charging the businesses for the additional functionality.
 For example, Google can think of promoting offers in the app channels.

-This initiative may be looked upon as Google’s first implementation in the fast-growing digital payment platform in India.
-As per the company’s estimation, Indian digital payments will hit $500 billion by the year 2020.
+This initiative may be considered Google’s first implementation in India’s fast-growing digital payment platform.
+The company estimates that Indian digital payments will hit $500 billion by the year 2020.
 The country is going through a new wave of digital services, with an umpteenth number of users adapting to mobile devices.
 Therefore, Google is not willing to miss the stage right from the beginning.

-Try the app Tez for iOS or Android, if you are in India.
-Let us know what you think of the app and Google’s initiatives in the comment section.
+Try the app Tez for iOS or Android if you are in India.
+In the comment section, let us know what you think of the app and Google’s initiatives.